kdeng00/IcarusDownloadManager/README.md

 cd IcarusDownloadManager
 cargo build
 ```

+Even though this project is open source, there are some libraries that are closed source (may be opened later).
+In order to successfully build it, your ssh public key would be needed to add to the closed libraries.
+If you
+have interest, something could be worked out to provide access.

 The program has been built and can be executed by the binary file *icarus-dm*.
 For information on how to use icarua-dm, merely execute the program without any command line arguments.